 I know it’s kind of Rainman-esque, but I began doing it when I was afraid to fly as it helped me focus my mind on something else.
-Now it helps me remember all the details of my trip and makes for a great keepsake.
-I discovered World Travel Journals at Barney’s New York but now I go directly to the source (Graphic Image) and do it online.
+Now, it helps me remember all the details of my trip and makes for a great keepsake.
+I discovered World Travel Journals at Barney’s New York but now I can buy it online at Amazon.
 The 320-page World Travel Journals make great gifts, too, since they have 76 pages of maps (all continents, Pacific, Polar regions, Caribbean, and city maps of major cities from around the world).
 There’s a directory of foreign embassies in the U.S., international air distances, country specific information (capital, currency, language, religion), and a whole lot more.
 You can also personalize them; mine reads “Johnny Jet” on the bottom-right-hand corner.
-They come in three different colors and they are 4-3/8″ x 6″ in size.
-They cost $60.
+They come in different colors and they are 4-3/8″ x 6″ in size.
+They cost $50.

 - Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $1,000 when you redeem through Chase Ultimate Rewards®.

 - Enjoy benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases, plus more.